Supakornn/pruna/docs/contributions/adding_algorithm.rst

 - ``algorithm_class``: The algorithm class to test.

 This Tester class also includes a ``post_smash_hook`` method that can be used to perform additional checks on the model after it has been smashed, e.g. to verify that the compiler has been applied correctly.
-We encourage you to specify these checks whereever possible.
+We encourage you to specify these checks wherever possible.
 This Tester class automatically parametrizes an integration test at ``tests/algorithms/test_algorithms.py`` that covers smashing as well as saving and loading the model.
 Additionally, a test is created to check that ``model_check_fn`` rejects a non-compatible model.
 Before opening a PR, make sure to run the test suite locally to ensure the algorithm is working as expected.